 Those are really the same question.

-Amazon was real, but it was never the whole story
+Amazon was documented, but it was never the whole story

 Coverage in 2019 and 2021 described observant Jewish sellers as a disproportionate presence among Amazon's marketplace businesses, especially in Orthodox neighborhoods in Brooklyn and New Jersey.
 The exact estimates were always squishy, but the pattern itself was not fictional.